techy-savant/BRIDGEGAP-CLOTHING/README.md

 # BRIDGEGAP-CLOTHING
-A fashion design company's landing page
+A fashion design company's product website

 ## About
 This is a code repository for the Bridgegap Clothing Company.